axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Integration Proposal.md

 # Chain Integration Proposal

 Integrating Soroban with the Axelar network will unlock new capabilities for decentralized applications (dApps) by enabling seamless cross-chain interoperability, enhanced scalability, and robust security.
 This partnership aims to leverage Soroban’s efficient WASM-based smart contract platform and Stellar’s infrastructure to provide a foundation for innovative use cases in decentralized finance (DeFi), tokenized assets, and cross-border payments.
-Key milestones include developing gateway contracts, ensuring compatibility with Axelar’s network, and securing cross-chain communications.

 ---